A full schedule is forthcoming. Below are the abstracts for the sessions.

 This session consists of two parts.
 The first part will be a lecture introducing the goal of cognitive modelling in the behavioural sciences.
 Then I will introduce the diffusion model as one of the most prominent model which allows to describe binary decisions and the associated response time distribution.
 The second part will provide some hands-on experience in fitting the diffusion model using R.

-Well-being by Redzo Mujcic
+Human Wellbeing: Some New Ideas by Redzo Mujcic

 This session will cover the topic of human wellbeing or happiness.
 Using an interdisciplinary approach, it will focus on new ideas and research findings on the causes and consequences of improved wellbeing.
 The session will draw on empirical evidence from both the social and hard sciences.
 How public policymakers and private citizens can use such findings to regulate and improve overall happiness levels will also be discussed.